y330/Rock-Paper-Scissors-AI/README.md

 This is a work in progress, but you can play rock paper scissors against a computer that is random in [rockPaperScic.py](rockPaperScic.py).

-Come back later for a jupyter  notebook in the [Training](Training) folder to see them mechanics of my RPS model, which will use machine learning.
+[Go to Training folder](Training) to see how my model works(unfinished).
+It will use machine learning.